 Things To Do

 Bimini is where Hemingway developed a method for reeling in record-breaking giant tuna and sailfish from the crystal clear waters.
-Today, fishing is still a favorite pastimes of Bimini.
+Today, fishing is still a favorite pastime of Bimini.

-If you plan on fishing while you’re there, be sure to pack a lightweight, long sleeve sports shirt and wide brim hat to protect you from the hot sun.
+If you plan on fishing while you’re there, be sure to pack a lightweight, long-sleeved sports shirt and wide-brim hat to protect you from the hot sun.
 Similar to Key West, this laidback island destination doesn’t require much, so pack light and soak in the chill vibes.

 Where to Stay